jpswade/jpswade.github.io/_posts/2011-07-21-domain-slamming.md

 In 2001, the federal [Competition Bureau (of Canada) issued a warning](http://www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/00528.html) about documents that appeared to be invoices sent out by a business called the &#8220;Internet Registry of Canada.&#8221;

-Action was taken again in 2003, this time by the [Federal Trade Commission (FTC)](http://www.ftc.gov/opa/2003/12/domainreg.shtm), but this hasn&#8217;t stopped them.
+Action was taken again in 2003, this time by the [Federal Trade Commission (FTC)](http://www.ftc.gov/opa/2003/12/domainreg.shtm), but this hasn't stopped them.

 In 2008, [ICANN](http://www.atlarge.icann.org/en/correspondence/correspondence-14sep.htm), the task force behind .com and .net domains said: